 The Board has four standing committees: Governance, Audit, Risk and Management Resources & Compensation (MRCC).
-Each of these committees operates pursuant to a written charter which are available at the "Corporate Governance" section of the Company's website at this link.
+Each of these committees operates pursuant to a written charter which are available at the "Corporate Governance" section of the Company's website at www.rfcapgroup.com.